 Many people wake up to find water droplets on their windows in the morning.
 The room may feel otherwise dry, yet the glass is fogged or covered with moisture.
 By midday, the condensation may disappear completely, making the issue easy to dismiss.

 Condensation on windows in the morning is a result of overnight humidity buildup combined with cooling surfaces.
+Condensation forms when warm air inside the house meets a cooler surface, such as window glass, especially overnight.
 It does not mean something went wrong overnight — it reflects how moisture behaves while a home is closed and inactive during sleep.

 What Happens to Indoor Air Overnight

 At night, indoor conditions change significantly.
 Doors and windows are closed, movement stops, and airflow becomes minimal.
-At the same time, moisture continues to enter the air through breathing.
+At the same time, moisture continues to enter the air through breathing, and everyday activities like cooking, showering, and even breathing throughout the day contribute to indoor humidity.

 Over several hours, this moisture accumulates quietly.
+All that moisture from these activities can lead to excess humidity accumulating overnight, especially when ventilation is limited.
 Because there is little air exchange, humidity rises gradually even if the room felt comfortable before sleep.

 By morning, the air contains more moisture than it did the night before.